-So, you want to run a 5k.
+So, you want to run a half marathon.
 First of all, congratulations.
-Signing up for a race means you made a commitment to show up and train, and we're excited to get you to the finish line.
+Signing up for a half marathon is a major milestone-whether it's your first or 50th-and you should be proud of yourself for making a commitment to show up and put in the work.
+Maybe you're a newer runner looking to do something you never thought you could, or maybe you're leveling up from a 5k, 10k, or preparing yourself to conquer a marathon.
+Whatever your situation, you can trust that you're in good hands, and that we're here to get you to the finish line.

 But before we get started, let's talk about goals-namely why you should have goals and how to set your own.